selfrefactor/rambda/README.md

 - 0.7.1 Close [issue #7](https://github.com/selfrefactor/rambda/issues/7) - add `R.reduce` to the API
 - 0.7.0 Close [issue #5](https://github.com/selfrefactor/rambda/issues/5) - change name of `curry` to `partialCurry`; add new method `curry`, which works just like Ramda's `curry`
 - 0.6.2 Add separate documentation site via `docsify`

+> PR

+If you want to add another `Ramda` method to the API, please feel free to submit a `PR`

 > Projects using Rambda